bitcoinwords/bitcoinwords.github.io/_posts/2018-12-6-beware-of-lazy-research-lets-talk-electricity-waste-2-of-2.md

   - CY18 Q4
   - Christopher Bendiksen

-excerpt: A two part series that looks at some of the FUD surrounding mining, by Christopher Bendiksen , Posted December 6, 2018
+excerpt: Part 2 of a 2 part series that looks at some of the FUD surrounding mining, by Christopher Bendiksen , Posted December 6, 2018

 defaults:
   # _posts